zmtcreative/markdown-reader/README.md

 ## About

-This is a Markdown Reader written in Go using the Wails + Vue framework
+This is a Markdown Reader written in Go using the Wails + Vue framework.

+## Status

+Still in Alpha stage.